askedrelic/pyselect/README.rst

 pyselect
 ========

-A Python library for easily getting user input form multiple items in a list, emulating the Bash(1) builtin select.
+A Python library for easily getting user input from multiple items in a list, emulating the bash(1) select builtin function.

 ============
 Usage